Kink.com

-Kink.com is a San Francisco-based bondage internet pornography company that runs a group of websites devoted to BDSM and related fetishes.
+Kink.com is an independent San Francisco–based bondage internet pornography company that runs a group of websites devoted to BDSM and related fetishes.
 Kink.com, along with Kink Studios, LLC, Hogtied.com and Behindkink.com are DBAs for Cybernet Entertainment LLC, the parent company that operates the studio.

-In March 2018, Alison Boden, the former VP of Technology, became the new CEO of Kink.com.
-She helmed the company until founder Peter Acworth returned in 2021.
+In March 2018, founder Peter Acworth moved away from day-to-day operations to focus on real estate development and management.
+Alison Boden, the former VP of Technology, became the new CEO.
+She helmed the company until Acworth returned in 2021.

 Origin

 Kink.com was started by UK native Peter Acworth in 1997 while he was a doctoral candidate in finance at Columbia University.
 After reading a story in a British tabloid about a fireman who made £250,000 in a short period by starting an Internet pornography website, Acworth decided to start a pornographic web site of his own.
 Since Acworth had what he described as a lifelong interest in bondage, he oriented the site toward BDSM pornography.
 The site was called Hogtied.com and initially featured content that was licensed from other primary producers.
 The site was successful and was soon grossing several thousand dollars per day.
 Acworth left his graduate studies to work on the site full-time.

 In 1998, Acworth moved the company from New York City to San Francisco.
 Finding that sales were leveling off because other sites were using the same content, Acworth began producing his own material, initially featuring himself with various models whom he found through Craigslist or through his photographer friends.
 He opened the company's second site, Fucking Machines, in 2000, and has since opened 26 additional subscription Web sites.

 Several Web sites under the Kink.com umbrella feature directors who relocated following the demise of Insex as a result of US government pressure in 2005, but offer more of a focus on consensuality than Insex was known for.